These myths could be costing you valuable time, energy and money!

 Cannabis flower, extract, and concentrates are ready for use in any topical as soon as they complete the decarb process in the Nova.
 Cannabis topicals have gone from a little-known use of our beautiful plant to an increasingly mainstream product.
 CBD infused lotions are even beginning to show up at your local pharmacy!
 Lotions and salves are the most common topicals, but the options are as broad as your imagination.
 Feel refreshed by your end of the day toner?
 You can medicate that, too 🙂 Topicals are useful for relieving everything from neuropathic and fibromyalgia pain, acne and dry skin to arthritis and so, so many more.
 Many topicals can be used anytime, anywhere since they don’t cause a “high” effect like other delivery methods.
 You may depend on topicals for symptom reduction or they may be a part of your beauty routine.
 No matter which category you fall into you, and whatever your preferences, making topicals with your Nova is as easy as adding infused oil or decarbed cannabis concentrates to a non-cannabis lotion you already love.

 I know what you’re thinking, why would I need to decarb my cannabis if I’ll be smoking or vaping it?
 Doesn’t it get decarbed during the smoking and vaping?
 While it is true that smoking and vaping perform some decarb during the process, they aren’t efficient and there is waste.
-A joint is a great way to understand this concept: While the smoke is caused by the combustion (or flame) you use to light the joint, nearly all of the cannabinoids that come into contact with the combustion will simply burn off or quickly to ash.
+A joint is a great way to understand this concept: While the smoke is caused by the combustion (or flame) you use to light the joint, nearly all of the cannabinoids that come into contact with the combustion will simply burn off or quickly turn to ash.
 Each time you take a puff of your joint, you are pulling the hot air through the rolled cannabis.

-That hot air is vaporizing the cannabinoids in the joint and some decarb is occuring as well, but the time it takes you to smoke the joint is much faster than the full decarb process can be complete.
+That hot air is vaporizing the cannabinoids in the joint and some decarb is occuring as well, but the time it takes you to smoke the joint is much faster than the full decarb process can be completed.
 While you still may feel a strong effect, you only consumed a fraction of what that joint could have given you.
 On the other hand, smoking a joint filled with decarbed flower from your Nova means all that the hot air needs to do is pull the already activated THC off the plant matter, and into the smoke you inhale.
 Whatever touches the flame will still burn off, but the additional mg’s of activated THC in your smoke will give you a stronger, more effective joint.
 Combustion on already decarbed flower will also create more CBN, which is very sedative.
 Many patients who are seeking a deep relaxation effect (for example patients suffering from PTSD or insomnia) prefer to decarb before smoking to both maximize THC and increase the CBN intake.

 The same principles apply to vaporizing, which means with decarbed flower, you will get more yield while vaporizing.
 You can also vape at the lowest possible temps while still experiencing a strong effect.